Bubba Starling: Kansas City Royals

 On July 12, 2019, the Royals selected Starling's contract and promoted him to the major leagues.
 He made his major league debut that night versus the Detroit Tigers.
 Starling collected his first career hit, an RBI single, off Matthew Boyd, the following night.
 On July 21, 2019, Starling hit his first career MLB home run off Cleveland Indians closer Brad Hand.
 He hit .215 in 56 games.

 Overall with the 2020 Kansas City Royals, Starling batted .169 with one home run and 5 RBIs in 35 games.
-On December 2, Starling was nontendered by the Royals.
+On December 2, Starling was non-tendered by the Royals.
 On December 12, 2020, Starling re-signed with the Royals on a minor league contract.

-Starling announced his retirement from baseball via Facebook on October 26, 2021.
+Starling announced his retirement from professional baseball via Facebook on October 26, 2021.

 International career

 On July 2, 2021, Starling was named to the roster for the United States national baseball team for the 2020 Summer Olympics, contested in 2021 in Tokyo.
 The team went on to win silver, falling to Japan in the gold-medal game.